 I did not use any dairy, flour, or egg (for the cupcakes) substitutes.
 The edible chocolate chip cookie dough does not contain eggs.

-How to Heat Treat Flour
+How to Heat Treat All Purpose Flour

 To heat treat your flour, follow these steps:

-- Preheat your oven to 350ºF.
+- Preheat your oven to 300ºF.

-- Spread the amount of all-purpose flour needed for this chocolate chip cookie dough cupcake recipe (the cookie dough and buttercream) out evenly onto a rimmed baking sheet.
+- Spread the amount of all-purpose flour needed for this chocolate chip cookie dough cupcake recipe (the cookie dough and buttercream) evenly onto a rimmed baking sheet.

 - Remove from the oven and let cool completely before using.
 If any clumps form while baking, break them up using a fork.
 Cooling takes about 25-30 minutes.
+Keep the heat-treated flour stored in an airtight container.

 How to Make the Recipe

-Helpful Cupcake-Making Tips
+Helpful Tips

-Don't overmix the cupcake batter.
-Over mixing can cause a whole slew of issues with your cupcakes as they bake.
+Don’t overmix the cupcake batter.
+Over-mixing can cause a whole slew of issues with your cupcakes as they bake.
 Dense, chewy cupcakes is one of them.

 Use an oven thermometer.
 Every oven is different and may not calibrate to the correct temperature like you think it is.
-I discovered this with my oven when it said it was preheated to the correct temperature—the oven thermometer said it was actually 100 degrees cooler.
+I discovered this with both my old oven and new oven.
+Both said it was preheated to the correct temperature when the oven thermometer said it was actually 100 degrees cooler.
+So, word to the wise, get yourself an oven thermometer to ensure your oven is heating to the correct temperature!

 Storing your cupcakes.
 The vanilla cupcakes without the cookie dough frosting or cookie dough filling can be made 2-3 days in advance and kept in a tightly sealed storage container at room temperature.